nordic-institute/harmony-common/doc/harmony-ap_docker_installation_guide.md

 **Log retention:** By default, Docker will keep all stdout output unless configured otherwise.
 Over time, this could fill up disk.
 It's wise to configure log rotation for Docker container logs.
 For example, if using Docker's JSON file logging, you can set a max file size and max files in the `daemon.json` or docker-compose (logging section).
 In Kubernetes, you set log retention at the node level.

 **Centralized logging (ELK, etc.):** Many deployments send container logs to Elasticsearch via Logstash/Fluentd, and use Kibana for searching.
 The output is already structured enough (with clear timestamps and sometimes thread or component tags) to filter.
 You might want to add more structure (e.g., JSON logging) if needed, but that requires adjusting the Logback config to output JSON.
+More on this in the [Integrating with Central Log Management](#105-integrating-with-central-log-management) section.

 ### 10.3 Adjusting Log Levels and Configuration

+The Harmony Access Point allows you to adjust logging levels and configurations for both the container and the application.
+This is useful for debugging or monitoring purposes.

+#### 10.3.1 Container logs

+The container logs are set to `INFO` by default which can be changed through the environment variable `LOG_LEVEL`.
+This environment  variable influences the logging threshold in the container's startup scripts.
+For example, setting `LOG_LEVEL=DEBUG` will make the entrypoint scripts log debug information.

+For more options, check the Docker image [Logging configuration](#1318-logging-configuration).

+##### 10.3.2 Application logs

 The Harmony Access Point uses Logback as the logging framework.
-The default configuration (located in `logback.xml` in the `/var/opt/harmony-ap/etc` directory) sets logging levels for various packages:
+The default configuration (located in `logback.xml` in the `/var/opt/harmony-ap/etc` directory) sets logging levels for various packages.

-- The container logs are set to `INFO`.
--	The application log level is set to `INFO`.
+In Logback each logger can have its own log level, which determines the minimum severity of messages that will be logged.
+The default configuration sets most components to `INFO`, meaning only informational messages will be logged.
 If you need to troubleshoot an issue, you might temporarily raise the log level to `DEBUG` for certain components.

-To debug request/responses, you might increase logging for `org.apache.cxf` in `logback.xml` from `WARN` (default) to `INFO`:
+For example, to log the SOAP messages being sent and received in AS4 exchanges, you might increase logging for `org.apache.cxf` in `logback.xml`.
+This is one of the exceptions where the default logging level differs from `INFO`, in this case the default is `WARN`:

 ```xml
 <logger name="org.apache.cxf" level="INFO">